-Benzodiazepines such as diazepam are sometimes called minor tranquilisers but they can have serious side effects.
-They often work well to ease symptoms of anxiety.
+Benzodiazepines such as diazepam are sometimes called minor tranquilisers but they can have serious side-effects.
+They often work well in the short term to ease symptoms of anxiety.
 The problem is they are addictive and can lose their effect if you take them for more than a few weeks.
 They may also make you drowsy.
-Therefore, they are not a useful long-term treatment of phobias.
-However, a short course, or even a single dose, may be useful for a phobia which occurs rarely.
-For example, if you have a fear of flying in a plane, a short course just before a flight may help.
+Therefore, they are not a useful long-term treatment for phobias.
+A short course, or even a single dose, may be prescribed for a phobia which occurs rarely; however, there is no evidence to support this practice.
+Referral for CBT or a fear of flying course (organised by most airlines) is more effective.

 Social anxiety disorder: recognition assessment and treatment; NICE Clinical Guideline (May 2013)

 hi everyone first of all a little background, I suffer quite bad with anxiety, I always think worse and I am my own worse enemy for googling symptoms. okay so this evening I went to my sister's to...Blackpoolwolf